 However, Barolo Chinato lacks such global renown and immediate goodwill.
-Many Barolo aficionados have never come across a bottle, which is not surprising.
-Piemontese food and wine are as inseparable as those of Burgundy – Barolo Chinato is as much a gastronomic tradition, as it is a wine style.
-If Cellar Tours had to sum up Barolo Chinato’s appeal in one sentence, we might suggest that this drink is strong, unique, individual, mature and somehow autumnal.
+Many Barolo aficionados have never encountered a bottle, which is unsurprising.
+Piemontese food and wine are as inseparable as those of Burgundy – Barolo Chinato is as much a gastronomic tradition as it is a wine style.
+If Cellar Tours had to sum up Barolo Chinato’s appeal in one sentence, we might suggest that this drink is strong, unique, individual, mature, and autumnal.
 It also has Christmas written all over it.
-In essence, Barolo Chinato is a very special type of aromatized wine (wine fortified with grape spirit, usually brandy, and then flavored with a combination of herbs, spices and/or fruit).
-Vermouth is the most famous and widely enjoyed type of aromatized wine, produced all over the world.
+In essence, Barolo Chinato is an exceptional type of aromatized wine (wine fortified with grape spirit, usually brandy, and then flavored with a combination of herbs, spices, and/or fruit).
+Vermouth is the most famous and widely enjoyed aromatized wine produced worldwide.

-Yet while comparisons with Vermouth are understandable, in many ways Barolo Chinato stands apart from most other aromatized wines.
-For one thing, the production methods are very strict, and strictly adhered to – only the Nebbiolo grape can be used, whereas most Vermouth styles do not insist upon only using one high-quality grape as the base.
-It is this insistence on only using the best Nebbiolo, grown in its most sacred terroir, that elevates Barolo Chinato above its peers.
-It also easily explains the very high average price – Barolo Chinato is among the most expensive aromatized wine in the world.
+Yet, while comparisons with Vermouth are understandable, Barolo Chinato stands apart from most other aromatized wines in many ways.
+The production methods are rigorous and strictly adhered to – only the Nebbiolo grape can be used, whereas most Vermouth styles do not insist upon only using one high-quality grape as the base.
+This insistence on only using the best Nebbiolo, grown in its most sacred terroir, elevates Barolo Chinato above its peers.
+It also easily explains the very high average price – Barolo Chinato is among the most expensive aromatized wines in the world.

-The starting point is obviously Barolo, although some producers prefer younger wines, while others will actually use Riserva wines in their Chinato blend.
-The wine is fortified with the addition of grape spirit – thereafter free discretion reigns, although every producer will aromatize their blend with Calisaya bark, in addition to other roots – such as dried rhubarb – and often cardamom seeds.
+The starting point is Barolo, although some producers prefer younger wines, while others will use Riserva wines in their Chinato blend.
+The wine is fortified with the addition of grape spirit – after that, free discretion reigns, although every producer will aromatize their blend with Calisaya bark and other roots – such as dried rhubarb – and often cardamom seeds.

-Oak aging, a prominent aspect of the winemaking process in Barolo, also has a role to play in the production of Barolo Chinato.
+Oak aging, a prominent aspect of the winemaking process in Barolo, also plays a role in the production of Barolo Chinato.
 The most expensive brands are aged in barrels for several years, although some producers release their Chinato relatively young.
 This is the real beauty of Barolo Chinato: there are styles to suit everyone.
-Some examples are relatively light, floral and gentle, with a strong resemblance to Barolo itself, rather than an aromatized wine.
+Some examples are relatively light, floral, and gentle, with a strong resemblance to Barolo itself rather than an aromatized wine.
 Other brands are unashamedly unctuous and full-bodied, with the yellow bark adding a strong and unmistakable bitter edge to the proceedings.
 Above all, however, Barolo Chinato should be balanced – striking that difficult counterpoint between bitter and sweet.

 It also finds a welcome home as a key ingredient in cocktails.
 “Piedmont Sour” may not be as instantly recognizable as a Manhattan, but it is a fantastic winter concoction guaranteed to win over even staunch traditionalists.
 We hope you enjoy our small list of Christmas Barolo Chinato cocktails below:

-Piedmont Sour – courtesy of Erik Carlson, a bar manager in Seattle.
+Piedmont Sour is courtesy of Erik Carlson, a bar manager in Seattle.

 Method: Add all the ingredients to a cocktail shaker.
-Shake for 10 seconds, before adding ice and shake again until well chilled.
+Shake for 10 seconds before adding ice, and shake until well chilled.
 Double-strain into a chilled tumbler.

-Darkside Recipe – courtesy of bartender Adam Bernbach, who works at the Proof Bar, Washington DC.
+Darkside Recipe is courtesy of bartender Adam Bernbach, who works at the Proof Bar in Washington, DC.

 Chinato Nail – courtesy of bartender Simon Difford, the Cabinet Room, London

-Method: Combine all the ingredients in a shaker, add ice and stir.
-Strain into an ice-filled tumbler.
+Method: Add ice and stir all the ingredients in a shaker—strain into an ice-filled tumbler.